-Apple to scan U.S. phones for images of child abuse
+Apple to scan U.S. iPhones for images of child sexual abuse

 But researchers say the tool could be put to other purposes such as government surveillance of dissidents or protesters.

-Matthew Green, a security professor at Johns Hopkins University who earlier posted his concerns on Twitter, told The Financial Times that Apple’s move will “break the dam — governments will demand it from everyone.”
+Matthew Green of Johns Hopkins, a top cryptography researcher, was concerned that it could be used to frame innocent people by sending them harmless but malicious images designed designed to appear as matches for child porn, fooling Apple’s algorithm and alerting law enforcement — essentially framing people.
+“Researchers have been able to do this pretty easily,” he said.

 Tech companies including Microsoft, Google, Facebook and others have for years been sharing “hash lists” of known images of child sexual abuse.
-Apple has also been scanning iCloud, which unlike its messages is not end-to-end encrypted, for such images.
+Apple has also been scanning user files stored in its iCloud service, which is not as securely encrypted as its messages, for such images.

+Some say this technology could leave the company vulnerable to political pressure in authoritarian states such as China.
+“What happens when the Chinese government says, ‘Here is a list of files that we want you to scan for,’” Green said.
+“Does Apple say no?
+I hope they say no, but their technology won’t say no.”

 The company has been under pressure from governments and law enforcement to allow for surveillance of encrypted data.
+Coming up with the security measures required Apple to perform a delicate balancing act between cracking down on the exploitation of children while keeping its high-profile commitment to protecting the privacy of its users.

+Apple believes it pulled off that feat with technology that it developed in consultation with several prominent cryptographers, including Stanford University professor Dan Boneh, whose work in the field has won a Turing Award, often called technology’s version of the Nobel Prize.

+The computer scientist who more than a decade ago invented PhotoDNA, the technology used by law enforcement to identify child pornography online, acknowledged the potential for abuse of Apple’s system but said it was far outweighed by the imperative of battling child sexual abuse.

 Apple was one of the first major companies to embrace “end-to-end” encryption, in which messages are scrambled so that only their senders and recipients can read them.
 Law enforcement, however, has long pressured for access to that information in order to investigate crimes such as terrorism or child sexual exploitation.

-“Apple’s expanded protection for children is a game changer,” John Clark, President & CEO, National Center for Missing & Exploited Children, said in a statement.
-“With so many people using Apple products, these new safety measures have lifesaving potential for children who are being enticed online and whose horrific images are being circulated in child sexual abuse material,”
+“Apple’s expanded protection for children is a game changer,” John Clark, the president and CEO of the National Center for Missing and Exploited Children, said in a statement.
+“With so many people using Apple products, these new safety measures have lifesaving potential for children who are being enticed online and whose horrific images are being circulated in child sexual abuse material.”

 Julia Cordua, the CEO of Thorn, said that Apple’s technology balances “the need for privacy with digital safety for children.”
 Thorn, a nonprofit founded by Demi Moore and Ashton Kutcher, uses technology to help protect children from sexual abuse by identifying victims and working with tech platforms.